Skip to main content

 • Collect and interpret the data necessary to solve interior design problems.

-• Demonstrate their understanding of one of the following: historic interiors, art history, or architectural history.
+• Demonstrate knowledge of one of the following: historic interiors, art history, or architectural history.

 • Apply interior design principles and ethics.